Man-on-thoughts/hw1/README.md

 - step inside of elevator(Optional press close door button).
 - Press button for the designated floor

-### Elevator Support
+### Elevator Support.
-- The elevator supports the user by getting them to their floor destination.
+- The elevator supports the user by giving choices to desired floor.
+- Guard rails for a person in any condition.
+- Emergency button or phone to call a support analyst.

+### Elevator Feedback.
-- The elevator might provide feedback on the current floor or next corresponding floor.
+- The elevator can indicate the current floor.
-- The elevator might indicate the current floor on a screen.
+- The elevator speak to the user on the designated floor.